Apollo vs LinkedIn Sales Navigator

 Does LinkedIn Sales Navigator include email addresses?

-No. Sales Navigator provides access to LinkedIn profiles, InMail messaging, and advanced search, but it does not export email addresses or phone numbers.
-To get contact details for LinkedIn prospects, you need a separate data tool like Apollo, ZoomInfo, or an enrichment tool like Clay.
+No. Sales Navigator gives you access to LinkedIn profiles, InMail messaging, advanced search, account and lead alerts, and Buyer Intent signals, but it does not export email addresses or phone numbers under any plan, including Advanced Plus.
+To get contact details for LinkedIn prospects, you pair it with a data tool like Apollo, ZoomInfo, Cognism, or Clay.
 This is the single biggest limitation of Sales Navigator as a standalone prospecting tool.

 Can Apollo's data replace LinkedIn Sales Navigator?

-For contact details (email, phone), Apollo is a full replacement and actually provides data that Sales Navigator doesn't.
-For prospect research, social signals, and relationship context, Apollo can't replace Sales Navigator.
-LinkedIn's real-time job changes, shared connections, posted content, and company updates provide context that no database captures.
+For contact details (email, mobile, direct dial) Apollo replaces Sales Navigator and provides data Sales Navigator does not.
+For prospect research, social signals, and warm-intro mapping, Apollo cannot replace Sales Navigator.
+LinkedIn's real-time job changes, shared connections (TeamLink), posted content, and company updates provide context no enriched database can capture.
 The tools are complementary more than competitive.

 Which is better for enterprise account-based selling?

-LinkedIn Sales Navigator, for two reasons.
-First, its account mapping features show you the full org chart with connections and relationships your team already has.
-Second, InMail messages to decision-makers at enterprise companies often outperform cold email because they carry LinkedIn's professional context.
-Apollo is the better tool for gathering contact data, but for the strategic research and relationship building that enterprise deals require, Sales Navigator is the stronger platform.
+Sales Navigator, for two reasons.
+First, TeamLink shows you the full org chart with shared connections your team already has, which turns cold accounts into warm ones.
+Second, InMail to executives at enterprise accounts outperforms cold email because it carries LinkedIn's professional context and lands in a less-noisy inbox.
+Apollo is the better tool for gathering contact data and running sequenced outreach, but for the relationship-driven motion that enterprise deals require, Sales Navigator is the stronger platform.

 Related Reviews